AdaptiveMe/adaptive-services-components/README.md

 ## Notification ##

-To enable notification in the application the notification modules that your application will support.
+To enable notification in the application add the notification modules that your application will support.

 For instance, if the application supports `EMAIL` notifications and wants the `Velocity` template engine the following modules should be added.